Live-streaming to Autodesk Maya

 Streaming Character data

-• Open the HIK (humanIK) panel in Autodesk Maya by either going to (Windows -> Animations Editors -> HumanIK) .
+- Open the HIK (humanIK) panel in Autodesk Maya by either going to Windows -> Animations Editors -> HumanIK or

-Or Up in the top right corner clicking the icon.
+Up in the top right corner click the icon.

 You can dock the panel as you please.